yckmciaiy/angular-svg-icon/images/README.md

-# About eye.svg
+# About eye.svg and moon-o.svg
-The eye.svg is modified to remove the height and width attributes from the file per Sara Soueidan's advice in "[Making SVGs Responsive With CSS](http://tympanus.net/codrops/2014/08/19/making-svgs-responsive-with-css/)".
+The svg files were modified to remove the height and width attributes from the file per Sara Soueidan's advice in "[Making SVGs Responsive With CSS](http://tympanus.net/codrops/2014/08/19/making-svgs-responsive-with-css/)".